 To be honest, copyediting is my favorite thing: I love—absurdly love—improving copy given to me by others.
 I see what needs to change to make text more readable, tighter, and more powerful.

 A million years ago, I trained in copyediting for mega publisher Meredith (before they were Dotdash Meredith).
-The advice that stuck with me, that I know I’ll never forget, is that copyeditors are advocates for the reader: We’re the people laser focused on shaping that text into copy a reader will understand quickly and smoothly.
+The advice that stuck with me, that I know I’ll never forget, is that copyeditors are advocates for the reader (let AI try that!).
+We’re the people laser focused on shaping that text into copy a reader will understand quickly and smoothly.
 I review every word, every sentence, with that advice in my head.
 When I’m done, I take off my copyeditor hat and make sure the average reader will be enlightened, not puzzled—intrigued but clear about what we mean.
-For me, copyediting is a wholly satisfying experience and brings me joy.
+You can have AI write your copy (more below on the pitfalls), but I haven’t seen seen it copyedit effectively or accurately.
+It doesn’t have judgment; it has, “if x, then y.”
+AI doesn’t know when you should break a rule for effect… it only knows the rule.

 COPYWRITING: